2019 World Grand Prix

-The 2019 Coral World Grand Prix was a professional snooker tournament that took place from 4 to 10 February 2019 at The Centaur, Cheltenham Racecourse in Cheltenham, England.
+The 2019 World Grand Prix (officially the 2019 Coral World Grand Prix) was a professional snooker tournament that took place from 4 to 10 February 2019 at The Centaur, Cheltenham Racecourse in Cheltenham, England.
 It was the twelfth ranking event of the 2018/2019 season and a part of the newly created Coral Cup.

 Judd Trump won his 10th ranking title, beating Ali Carter 10–6 in the final.

 Prize fund

 The breakdown of prize money for this year is shown below: